The Question Every Intermediate Player Asks

 Weight: Break cues trend heavier, commonly 20-22 ounces, sometimes up to 23.
 The extra weight, combined with shaft stiffness, produces higher velocity from the same stroke intensity.

-Ferrule: Thicker and more robust, often made from phenolic resin or composite materials.
+Ferrule: Thicker and more solid, often made from phenolic resin or composite materials.
 It has to absorb the repeated shock of impact without cracking or loosening.

 Joint: Solidly engineered, typically one-piece or with a very secure two-piece connection.
 No flex, no play, no excuses.